 Related: 20 Quirky History Facts About London

-Tower of London
+The Tower of London

 This castle is one to visit if you’re interested in the Norman conquest, any of the royal family, the Tudors and even the first and second world wars as the tower held prisoners of espionage.
 Not to mention, it currently holds the crown jewels.
-Visit the tower here.

 The British Museum

-One of the most historic sites to visit is of course The British Museum.
-This exhibits human culture from the prehistoric era to modern day, including sites such as the Parthenon Frieze and the Rosetta Stone.
+One of London’s most historic sites to visit is of course The British Museum.
+This exhibits two million years of human history and culture, from the prehistoric era to modern day.
+Exhibits include the Parthenon Frieze and the Rosetta Stone.
 If you’re particularly interested in Ancient Egypt this is one you’ll definitely enjoy.
-Find out a little more about what’s on here.

 Related: 8 Must-See Exhibitions in London